Introduction to Hibernate

 Advantages and Disadvantages of Hibernate

-Briefing everything about hibernate, now it’s time to discuss the main agenda that is the advantages and the disadvantages of using hibernate.
+Briefing everything about hibernate, it’s time to discuss the main agenda, the advantages, and the disadvantages of using hibernate.

 Advantages